Developing Viable On-Demand Gear Systems

 Closed Area Experimental Fisheries

-Our experimental fisheries permit authorizes up to 200 fishermen to test on-demand gear.
-We are currently (mid-2024) working with approximately 50 fishermen across five states and three fisheries.
+Our exempted fishing permit (EFP) authorizes up to 200 fishermen to test on-demand gear.
+In 2025, we worked with approximately 74 fishermen across five states and three fixed and two mobile gear fisheries.
 A subset of these fishermen-collaborators test fully on-demand fishing gear in federal waters that are otherwise seasonally closed to fishing with static vertical lines.
-These areas, also referred to as restricted areas, allow for permitted vessels to test fully on-demand systems because they use no vertical line.
+These areas, also referred to as vertical line restricted areas, allow for permitted vessels to test fully on-demand systems because they use no vertical line.

-Under our experimental permit, participating vessels can test alternatives to static vertical lines in three of the Atlantic Large Whale Take Reduction Plan Restricted Areas (see chart):
+Under our EFP, participating vessels can test alternatives to static vertical lines in three of the Atlantic Large Whale Take Reduction Plan Restricted Areas (see chart):

 - Massachusetts Restricted Area (MRA)